SimonFJ20/articles/langdev/array_based_language.md

 the local `d` has what Typescript calls Tuple Types.[6]

 Now these tuple types are quite interesting, as Typescript lets us do array operations on them.
-To see what I mean, lets first look at array operations on array values.[8]
+To see what I mean, let's first look at array operations on array values.[8]
 ```ts
 const a = [1, 2, 3];
 const b = [...a, 4]; // [1, 2, 3, 4]
 const c = [5, 6, 7];
 const d = [...a, ...c]; // [1, 2, 3, 4, 5, 6]
 ```
-Here we see a value being appended to an array, and arrays being contatonated into a new array containing the elements of both.
+Here we see a value being appended to an array, and arrays being concatonated into a new array containing the elements of both.

 Now with tuple types, we can do the same on types.
 ```ts